Awaken your transformation.

 Staying connected and sharing your experiences, both the challenges and successes, are a big part of the journey.
 Regular calls with your fellow participants and facilitators occur all the way through the programme to help support you.
 In addition to this, you’ll be partnered with another participant for support and encouragement.

 By now you will have completed the first phase of the programme, achieving your fundraising target!
 This call is to celebrate your achievement and prepare you for the next phase of the programme – the immersion experience.
-This call will answer all those last minute questions about what to pack, and prepare you for arrival into Ghana.
+This call will answer all those last minute questions about what to pack, and prepare you for arrival into the programme country.
 It is an exciting moment in the programme filled with anticipation and some nerves as you step into the unknown.
 It’s also time to get ready to dance like no one’s watching!

 Over the last decade Millie has spent extensive time delivering transformational leadership programmes for corporate partners and individuals from Australia and New Zealand in villages across India, Bangladesh, Africa and Latin America.